odinuv/web/en/apv/slides/web/slides.md

 <section markdown='1'>
 ## Internet Addresses
-- Hardware address (MAC address) -- unusable in application layer:
+- Hardware address (MAC address) -- unusable in the application layer:
-  - Assigned by device manufacturer,
+  - Assigned by the device manufacturer,
   - **Reasonably** worldwide unique.
 - Logical address (IP Address) -- most important for transmission:
-  - Assigned by network administrator,
+  - Assigned by the network administrator,
-  - Respects topology of network and can be used to find physical location of device.
+  - Respects topology of the network and can be used to find the physical device location.
 - Name address (Domain Name) -- used by end-users only:
   - Assigned through DNS (service/server/system),
-  - Must be translated (M:N) to IP Address for transmission.
+  - Must be translated (M:N) to an IP Address for transmission.
 </section>

 <section markdown='1'>
 ## Addressing hosts
 - For communication between two hosts, the logical addresses of both devices must be known.
 - Domain names must be translated to logical addresses.
-- One host may run multiple applications, to distinguish between them a **socket** must be used.
+- One host may run multiple applications, a **socket** must be used to distinguish between them.
-- For communication between applications, both source and destination socket must be known.
+- For communication between applications, both the source and destination socket must be known.
 - Socket = IP Address + Port.
-- Port is numeric identifier of the application (1-65535).
+- Port is a numeric identifier of the application (1-65535).
 </section>

 <section markdown='1'>